-Keith Gaertner currently serves as Budget and Finance Analyst for Amigos Library Services.
+Keith Gaertner currently serves as Chief Internal Audit and IT Officer for Amigos Library Services.
 He oversees organizational management services projects, internal IT management and assists with the preparation of the Amigos annual budget.

 Keith served MLNC for over 25 years prior to its 2012 merger with Amigos, responsible for accounting, personnel services, and the MLNC computer network.
 He began his MLNC career in 1984 as a part-time accountant, and became full-time business manager in 1987.
 In 2008, he was promoted to Associate Director, Business Services.
 Keith implemented several systems at MLNC that streamlined processes and increased organizational efficiency, including a remote deposit capture system, a member relationship management system, and a Citrix server for remote access to the network.